dsantarelli/social_networking_kata/README.md

 If you want to skip test
 > mvn clean package -Dmaven.test.skip=true

+Alternatively, you can download the [latest release](https://github.com/dsantarelli/social_networking_kata/releases) if you don't want to compile the project.

 ### How to run

-> java -jar target/app.jar
+> java -jar <path>/app.jar

-you can download the latest release if you don't want to compile the project.

 ## Code explanation